leraman/wisecondorX/README.md

 # Parameters

-The default parameters are optimized for using shallow whole-genome sequencing data (0.1x - 1x depth; sWGS) and reference bin sizes ranging from 50 to 200 kb.
+The default parameters are optimized for shallow whole-genome sequencing data (0.1x - 1x depth; sWGS) and reference bin sizes ranging from 50 to 200 kb.
 When increasing the reference bin size (`-binsize`), I recommend lowering the reference locations per target (`-refsize`) and the minimum amount of sensible reference bins per target bin (`-minrefbins`).
 Further note that a reference bin size lower than 15 kb is not advisable, unless a higher sequencing depth was used.